 Works are progressing well on the final stages of this important conservation project which will see 47ha of wetland enhanced through sensitive dyke clearance, scrape (shallow pool creation) and installation of new water control structures which will restore natural water levels to this site.
 These works will see the area returned to a functioning floodplain containing a rich variety of habitats including open water, reedbed, fen and wet woodland providing benefits for both people and wildlife.

-For more details, please ring NWT on 01603 625540 before your visit.
+For details of what is accessible, please ring NWT on 01603 625540 before your visit.
 Thank you for your understanding.